 Randy spent ten years in the sports and live events world with the Seattle Storm, Seattle Thunderbirds, and Pac-12 Conference, and believes in sports’ ability to promote social justice to our community.
-He currently supports GSBA (the largest LGBTQ chamber of commerce in the nation) in an advisory board position and as a facilitator for the GSBA Scholarship Fund.
+He currently supports the Greater Seattle Business Association (GSBA) — the largest LGBTQ chamber of commerce in the nation — in an advisory board position and as a facilitator for the GSBA Scholarship Fund.
 Outside of hockey, Randy works as a marketing executive, and enjoys hiking the North Cascades and traveling the world with his husband.

 Sarah came to know the sport of hockey through love.
 She was never a hockey fan growing up, or much of a fan of any organized sport, really.
 But then she fell in love with someone who was already in love with the game, and through his eyes, she saw the excitement, the athleticism, and the belonging that is the sport of hockey…and so she fell in love again.
 While Sarah doesn’t play, she supports her husband with all her heart.
 In 2017, her husband took up being a goalie at the age of 42.
 His new passion fills her with inspiration every day, and she is so happy for him.

 Sarah’s passion is art.
 She has been lucky to forge a career in it, and it dominates all of her hobbies in one form or another.
-One of those hobbies is graphic design, and Sarah was thrilled to create the logo for her husband’s newly-formed Greater Seattle Hockey League team, the Trash Pandas (check them out on Instagram, @TrashPandaHockey).
-So when Steven Thompson asked to help create a logo for a new association he was starting – the Seattle Pride Hockey Association – Sarah was beyond honored.
+One of those hobbies is graphic design, and Sarah was thrilled to create the logo for her husband’s then newly-formed Greater Seattle Hockey League team, the Trash Pandas.
+So when Steven Thompson asked her to help create a logo for a new association he was starting – the Seattle Pride Hockey Association – Sarah was beyond honored.
 SPHA combines so many passions of so many people, but most importantly, it serves as a beacon of inclusion, support, camaraderie, and of course hockey.
 Sarah is a fan, an artist, and an ally, and is proud to be part of this team.

 Later in 2017, she stepped out on ice skates for the first time.
 After hours of skating practice (and more than a few faceplants), she participated in her first team sports game since high school gym class.
 Currently, she’s proud to be the Alternate Captain of Trash Pandas where she scores the trashiest goals in the PNW.